-The Renters’ Rights Bill was introduced to Parliament on September 11, 2024 and will have an impact on private renting in Dartford.
+The Renters’ Rights Bill was introduced to Parliament on September 11, 2024, gaining Royal Assent on October 27, 2026.
+It will have an impact on private renting in Dartford.

-The Bill delivers on the Government’s manifesto commitment to overhaul regulation of the private rented sector.
+The Act is intended to overhaul regulation of the private rented sector.
 It aims to improve the current system for private renters’ landlords in England.
-The Bill also aims to give greater stability to renters so they can stay in their homes for longer, build lives in their communities and avoid the risk of homelessness.
+It also aims to give greater stability to renters so they can stay in their homes for longer, build lives in their communities and avoid the risk of homelessness.

-The Bill will introduce the following measures including:
+It will introduce the following measures in stages including :

 • Ensure possession grounds are fair to both parties